-The behavior of the private sector is described by the equilibrium conditions introduced in this section, which correspond to a closed economy version of the New Keynesian model with staggered price and wage setting, without capital accumulation or a fiscal sector.
-All the equations are log-linearized around a steady state with zero price and wage inflation, and with a wage subsidy that exactly offsets the distortions resulting from price and wage markups.
-Derivations can be found in Galí (2015, chapter 6).
+with staggered price and wage setting, without capital accumulation or a fiscal sector.
+All the equations are log-linearized around a steady state with zero price and wage inflation.
+A wage subsidy is assumed, financed through lump-sum taxes.
+The size of that wage subsidy in the steady state exactly offsets the distortions resulting from price and wage markups.
+Derivations can be found in Galí (2015), chapter 6).

-The supply side of the economy is described by the following three equations representing the dynamics of price and wage inflation, π_t^p and π_t^w :
+The supply side of the economy is described by the following three equations representing the dynamics of price and wage inflation, $\pi_t^p$ and $\pi_t^w$